niladalia/time-tracker/Readme.md

         make run-tests

+### Arquitechture

+My initial approach for this task was to maintain a completely decoupled context between Sessions and Tasks, adhering more strictly to DDD principles.
+However, I ultimately decided to couple Tasks and Sessions because they are tightly related in the context of time tracking.
+Separating these contexts would have resulted in an overly complex architecture, requiring ACLs to retrieve session-related information—an unjustified overhead for this app.
+Since sessions are the core mechanism for measuring time spent on tasks, coupling them simplifies the implementation, keeps the domain logic coherent, and aligns with hexagonal architecture, while making a minor but justified compromise on DDD principles.

 ### Hexagonal architecture and DDD
 As per requirements, this project follows Hexagonal architecture as a base for the implementation of the Domain Driven Design.
 So we have our app structured over 3 different layers  Infrastructure, Application and Domain.
 Placing all the